skip to content

 We are actively involved in the translation of fundamental bioscience into new treatments and diagnostics.
 To this end, we are leveraging the outstanding basic research, clinical and commercial environment of the University of Cambridge, the Cambridge Biomedical Campus and the greater Cambridge area.

-We also believe that for our research to have the greatest impact it must be informed by and integrated into society, and consequently, we are passionate about engaging the public in our research and widening participation in the field of pharmacology.
+We also believe that for our research to have the greatest impact, it must be informed by and integrated into society, and consequently, we are passionate about engaging the public in our research and widening participation in the field of pharmacology.

 Professor Laura Itzhaki